qdrant/landing_page/qdrant-landing/content/blog/are-you-vendor-locked.md

 *Enterprises have many reasons to stay provider agnostic - but cost is the main one.*

-[Appenzeller, Bornstein & Casade from Andressen Horowitz](https://a16z.com/navigating-the-high-cost-of-ai-compute/) point to growing costs of AI compute.
+[Appenzeller, Bornstein & Casade from Andreessen Horowitz](https://a16z.com/navigating-the-high-cost-of-ai-compute/) point to growing costs of AI compute.
 It is still a vendor’s market for A100 hourly GPUs, largely due to supply constraints.
 Furthermore, the price differences between AWS, GCP and Azure are dynamic enough to justify extensive cost-benefit analysis from prospective customers.

 ![gpu-costs-a16z](/blog/are-you-vendor-locked/gpu-costs-a16z.png)

-*Source: Andressen Horowitz*
+*Source: Andreessen Horowitz*

 Sure, your competitors can brag about all the features they can access - but are they willing to admit how much their company has lost to convenience and increasing costs?